r-laurell/r-laurell/README.md

 👋 Hi, I’m Reanna Laurell
-👀 I’m interested in Software Development, Web Development, and Mobile Development!
+👀 I’m interested in User Experience Design, Web Development, and Mobile Development!
-🌱 I’m currently pursing a degree in Computer Science from Ohio Northern University.
+🌱 I’m currently pursing a degree in Emerging Media and Technology with a minor in User Experience at Kent State University.
-💞️ I’m looking for an intership to expand my skills and build my network
+💞️ I’m looking for an job where I can use the skills that I have learned in UX and Web Programming classes and gain new skills as well.